Canadian Dwarf Cornel Cornus canadensis

 -

-Low-growing deciduous shrubby groundcover with leaves and flowers similar to the familiar Cornus florida dogwood tree but smaller.
-Native to mixed forests in Canada and the northern US, in the Appalachians to Virginia, it grows from spreading rhizomes.
-Bright red berries in late summer persist into fall.
+Bunchberry is a low-growing, deciduous, shrubby groundcover with leaves and flowers similar to the familiar flowering dogwood (Cornus florida) tree but smaller.
+Native to mixed forests in Canada and the northern US, and in the Appalachians south to Virginia, it grows from spreading rhizomes.
+It is a member of the dogwood family (Cornaceae).
+The species epithet, canadensis, references the native habitat of Canada, where it was first described.

 Quick ID HInts: